telerik/ajax-docs/knowledge-base/editor-keep-original-formatting-paste-from-word.md

 ---
-title: How to keep the original format when doing Paste from Word in RadEditor
+title: How to keep the original content formatting when doing Paste from Word in RadEditor
 description: Check the troubleshooting tips in the Solution section below if you experience formatting-related issues when pasting from MS Word in RadEditor.
 type: troubleshooting
 page_title: How to keep the original format when doing Paste from Word in RadEditor